 Sri Lanka’s history

 The story of Sri Lankan emigration to New Zealand has its roots in the colonial past.
-From 1796 until 1972, this beautiful island at the southern tip of India, called ‘the pearl of the Indian Ocean’, was under British control.
-Known as Ceylon, it was a Crown colony from 1802 until 1948, and a dominion until 1972, when it became independent and was renamed Sri Lanka.
+From 1796 this beautiful island off the southern tip of India, known as ‘the pearl of the Indian Ocean’, came under British control.
+Known as Ceylon, it was a Crown colony from 1802 until 1948, and a dominion until 1972, when it became the republic of Sri Lanka.

-From the 16th century until British intervention, coastal areas had been subject to Dutch and later Portuguese control.
+From the 16th century until British intervention, coastal areas were subject to Dutch and later Portuguese control.
 As a result, Sri Lanka became home to four distinct groups:

 - The majority were the Sinhalese, an ancient people who were Buddhist.

 - The Tamils, a smaller group, were both Hindu and Muslim.
 Some Tamils came from India to Ilankai (as they called Sri Lanka) in the 19th century, but others had been living there as long as the Sinhalese.